vanvalenlab/kiosk-console/docs/source/TROUBLESHOOTING.rst

     [directory]/kiosk/build-harness/modules/docker/Makefile.build:9: recipe for target 'docker/build' failed
     make: *** [docker/build] Error 1

 Docker is not installed.
-Refer to :ref:`GETTING_STARTED:DOCKER_INSTALLATION` for guidance on how to install docker.
+Refer to :ref:`Getting Started<GETTING_STARTED:Launching the DeepCell Kiosk>` for guidance on how to install docker.

 ``Permission denied while trying to connect to the Docker daemon socket``
 -------------------------------------------------------------------------